mapbender/mapbender/docs/security/permission-system.md

 ```

 ## Adding global permissions
-If you want to add an installation-wide permission that is not dependent on a single resource, create a class implementing the `FOM\UserBundle\Security\Permission\GlobalPermissionProvider` interface.
+If you want to add an installation-wide permission that is not dependent on a single resource, create a class implementing the `FOM\UserBundle\Security\Permission\GlobalPermissionProvider` interface and tag it with `fom.security.global_permission`.

 The interface has two methods that need to implemented:
 - `getCategories()`: Returns the permission categories you want to add to the list that appears when navigating to Security / Global Permissions.